Sunday, February 2, 2020

 "It is," said Susan.

-He hadn't come here to get into an argument, but as he considered his options again, an argument seemed like it might actually be the most productive direction he steer this conversation.
-Being too aggressive was obviously a stupid idea, but at the same time, being too passive would just result in him having to leave without having learned anything useful.
+He hadn't come here to get into an argument, but as he considered his options again, an argument seemed like it might actually be the most productive direction in which to steer this conversation.
+Being too aggressive was obviously a stupid idea, but at the same time, being too passive would just result in him having to leave without learning anything useful.

 "You seem more like a heartless little brat to me," said Colt.
 He honestly didn't give two shits about what this girl's relationship with Nina was like, but the longer he could keep them talking, the more opportunity he would have to gain some kind of new insight.